-The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Gevo, Inc. (the "Company," "we," "us" or "our") will be held at 2:00 p.m., Mountain Time, on Wednesday, June 1, 2022.
-This year's Annual Meeting will be held entirely online via audio webcast to allow for greater stockholder attendance and to reduce the carbon footprint that is required for travel to, and in-person attendance at, the Annual Meeting.
-The Annual Meeting may be accessed at www.virtualshareholdermeeting.com/GEVO2022, where you will be able to listen to the Annual Meeting live, submit questions and vote.
+The 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Gevo, Inc. (the "Company," "we," "us" or "our") will be held at 2:00 p.m., Mountain Time, on Tuesday, May 21, 2024.
+The Annual Meeting will be held entirely online via live audio webcast to allow for greater stockholder attendance and to reduce the carbon footprint that is required for travel to, and in-person attendance at, the Annual Meeting.
+The Annual Meeting may be accessed at www.virtualshareholdermeeting.com/GEV02024, where you will be able to listen to the Annual Meeting live, submit questions and vote.
 We have designed the virtual Annual Meeting to provide stockholders with substantially the same opportunities to participate as if the Annual Meeting were held in person.